f5businessdevelopment/F5openVino/README.md

 ```

-### In case you want to clean up follow this script
+### In case you want to clean up, follow this script
 ```
 cat <<EOF > s.sh
 #!/bin/bash